Technologyman00/Neopixel_Python-Socket-Control/README.md

-# Neopixel Controlled by Python Socket Server on Raspberry Pi
+# Neopixel Controlled by Python Socket Server on RaspberryPi

 Hi!
 This is a project for My FRC team where we have a Neopixel Light Controlled by a RPI that runs a Python Socket Server to get the Commands on what Color to output this is used because the RPI does not have a I2C Slave Driver and PWM input isnt perfect.
 So we use a Socket Server on the RPI to recieve info from the Client on the Driverstation using the open ports allowed on the Field system or the FMS.